tgbnhy/k-paths-clustering/README.md

 ## Usage

 ```
-Requirement on main memory: 16GB.
+Requirement on main memory if you want to cluster all the trajectories in the dataset: 16GB; otherwise, if you can set the data amount |D|=100000.
 ```

 1. If you run in Eclipse, just go to "au.edu.rmit.trajectory.expriments.kpathEfficiency", and click the "run configuration", creat a new java application, and fill the following parameters: